Team3512/ALF/README.md

 ### Compile the Software

 This software has been tested using both the FIRST FRC Wind River Workbench (GCC 3.4.4 for powerpc-wrs-vxworks) toolchain and the new [GCC 4.8.2 toolchain for powerpc-wrs-vxworks](http://firstforge.wpi.edu/sf/projects/c--11_toochain).
 Makefiles for the latter are included in the project.
-The project can be built by importing the project's folder into a workspace and selecting "Build Project" from the "Project" menu.
+The project can be built in Wind River by importing the project's folder into a workspace and selecting "Build Project" from the "Project" drop-down menu.

 ### Upload the Binary